Last Updated on 4 months

 The Differences Between All-Season, Summer, and Winter Tires

-All-season tires are designed to balance adequate traction in wet, dry, and mildly snowy conditions.
-These tires have moderate tread depths, making them a versatile choice when you don’t regularly encounter extreme snow or high summer temperatures.
+All-season tires are designed to provide adequate traction in wet, dry, and mildly snowy conditions.
+Their moderate tread depths make them a versatile choice when you don’t regularly encounter extreme snow or high summer temperatures.

 Summer tires perform exceptionally well in warmer weather, providing excellent grip on wet and dry surfaces.
 Their tread patterns and compounds are designed for optimal road contact but lose these advantages in cold temperatures.